Ecological Processes to Guide Us

 Trees and Shrubs are Critical to Biodiversity

 The plants that give us the most "bang for the buck" in improving biodiversity overall, are native trees and shrubs.
 They support the highest number of Lepidopteran species (butterflies and moths), whose caterpillars are so essential to the entire food web, and especially to birds.
-And among the woody plants, some genera and species support far more caterpillars than others.
+Among the woody plants, some genera and species support far more caterpillars than others.
 Doug Tallamy's work is well known for giving us wonderfully specific detail about which woody plants support which Lepidoptera.
-Because trees and shrubs have such an impact to the health of local ecosystems, and because they form the bones of your landscape plan, it is wise to pay careful attention to species selection and plant them early in your process.
+Because trees and shrubs have such an impact on the health of local ecosystems, and because they form the bones of your landscape plan, it is wise to pay careful attention to species selection and plant them early in your process.

 A Few More Tips

 - Avoid the use of pesticides, and especially neonicotinoids that are so readily included in many off-the-shelf garden products.
 They are quite harmful to pollinators and to insects in general.